shohey1226/devAnyDoc/site/content/how-to-use-editor/index.md

 | Command + w | Close file
 | Command + n| Open new file

-There are tons of keybindings on Editor.
+There are tons of keybindings on Editor which derives from [Ace Editor](https://github.com/ajaxorg/ace).
+It can be set up but may not work some of them as iOS has already uses the keys.
 The below is the list.

 | Keyboard Command   | Description
 | --- | ---